Location: Vienna, Austria

 Fund your studies

-In pursuit of our mission, we strive to attract world-class graduate talents from all over the world.
-This is why we offer generous and accessible scholarships, available to students from any country.
-Learn more at www.ceu.edu/financialaid.
+In pursuit of our mission, we strive to attract world-class graduate talent from all over the world.
+This is why we offer generous financial aid, including tuition awards and scholarships with stipends, available to students from any country.
+Learn more about how to fund your studies at www.ceu.edu/financialaid.

 Student Recruitment Office